Do you want to travel more? Save money to move abroad? Pay down your debt? Have a nest egg so you can start your own business?

 13. Quit Your Habits

-I’m not here to give any lectures, but if you are a smoker, vaper, gambler or heavy drinker, it’s time to quit – or at the very least, cut back…way back.
-The cost of cigarettes varies depending on which State you live in, but on average, they are around $8 a pack.
+I’m not here to give any lectures, but if you are a smoker, vaper, gambler, or heavy drinker, it’s time to quit — or at the very least, cut back…way back.
+The cost of cigarettes varies depending on which state or province you live in, but on average, they are around $8 a pack.

-If you smoke a pack every 2 days, that’s $1,460 that you’re literally burning away.
+If you smoke a pack every 2 days, that’s $1,460 that you’re literally burning away each year.

 14. Give DIY Gifts